kinvolk/cloud-native-bpf-workshop/minikube.md

 Minikube doesn't support nested virtualization.
-It's possible to run it inside a virtual machine with `--driver=docker`, but unfortunately inspektor gadget doesn't support that.
+It's possible to run it inside a virtual machine with `--driver=docker`, but unfortunately inspektor gadget doesn't support that mode.

 So, if you intend to run this workshop inside a virtual machine (either a local VM, or a VM in the cloud), you will need to use the `--driver=none`